shubhamk8597/College-Project--Automatic-Question-Generation-From-Educational-Text/README.md

 As Multiple-choice questions follow gap fill questions strengths.
 Same goes to the weaknesses.
 Apart from these the main issue was because our way of finding the distractors.
 We found the distractors that were similar and close to our given keywords.
 Hence the distractors had words with similar meaning and could be potential answers.

-- Evaluation Criteria\n
+- Evaluation Criteria\
-1)Perfect Distractors -Questions that did not need any edits in distractors\n 2)Distractors Needed editing -Adding, editing or removing the generated distractors\n 3)Distractors did not make sense \n
+1)Perfect Distractors -Questions that did not need any edits in distractors\
+2)Distractors Needed editing -Adding, editing or removing the generated distractors\
+3)Distractors did not make sense

 ![](https://github.com/shubhamk8597/College-Project-On-going---Automatic-Question-Generation-From-Educational-Text/blob/main/Images/table_mcq_evalve1.JPG)